-One of the most versatile features of temporary dyes is that most shades in a particular brand can be mixed together.
-Even if you can't find the perfect shade for your own style, this means that you can create it yourself by mixing different shades together.
+One of the most versatile features of temporary dyes is that most shades in a particular brand can be mixed together very easily.
+This means that if you can't find the perfect shade for your own style, you can create it yourself by mixing different shades together.

-This is mostly an experimental process that can take some time in order to find the right color, but there are a few guidelines you can follow to create particular shades.
+Mixing is mostly an experimental process that can take some time in order to find the right color, but there are a few guidelines you can follow to create particular shades.
 You can use the table below to see how mixing different colors will create different effects.
-The more of the mixer shade you add, the closer the color will get to the result shade.
+The more of the mixer shade you add, the closer the color will get to the resulting shade.